Coffee for Individuals with Histamine Intolerance and MCAS

 Histamine Levels in Coffee: Does Quality Matter?

-Coffee is a complex beverage containing various compounds, including histamine.
-During the roasting process, histamine levels in coffee beans tend to decrease.
-Consequently, specialty grade coffee, typically made from high-quality beans and carefully roasted, may have lower histamine content compared to lower-grade, mass-produced coffee often found on grocery store shelves.
+The roasting process itself tends to decrease histamine levels in coffee beans.
+As a result, specialty-grade coffee, typically made from high-quality beans and carefully roasted, may have a lower histamine content than lower-grade, mass-produced commodity coffee often found on grocery store shelves.

 Why Coffee May Trigger MCAS and Histamine Intolerance